St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Introduction

-In this way, we define a \textit{generalized St\"ackel matrix}, explicitly depending (although not mandatorily) on the new momentum $p_{n+1}$.
-This procedure can be naturally iterated by introducing new pairs of conjugate variables and higher-dimensional lifting matrices, which always keep memory of the original St\"ackel matrix.
+In this way, we define a \textit{generalized St\"ackel matrix}, which explicitly depends on the new momentum $p_{n+1}$.
+This procedure can be naturally iterated by introducing new pairs of conjugate variables and higher-dimensional lifting matrices, with the original Stäckel matrix appearing as a block in each iteration.

-This procedure allows to generate infinitely many higher-dimensional integrable models, starting from a \textit{seed system}.
+This procedure allows us to generate infinitely many higher-dimensional integrable models, starting from a \textit{seed system}.
 In fact, the St\"ackel lifting procedure provides at once and in a straightforward way all the Hamiltonian functions of the lifted Hamiltonian system.
 Under a suitable choice of the lifting matrix, these models can be interpreted as geodesic Hamiltonians defined in a suitable pseudo-Riemannian space.
-However, it is also possible to generate families of non-geodesic integrable Hamiltonian systems possessing higher-order integrals of motion, which could give rise to interesting higher-rank Killing tensors.
+However, it is also possible to generate families of non-geodesic integrable Hamiltonian systems possessing higher-order integrals of motion, which could give rise to nontrivial higher-rank Killing tensors.

-We remind that in \cite{BSPLA2011}, with a different aim, integrable systems generated with separation relations depending on generalized St\"ackel matrices have been studied: momenta are explicitly taken into account in the separation equations.
-This framework is developed in a manifold of a fixed dimension $n$, and does not consider geometrical lifts, which is the main purpose of our work.
-In fact, our goal is to show that St\"ackel lift represents a very general and flexible tool that can be used to generate several typologies of geometric lifts.
-We will show that, in some specific cases, the Eisenhart lift can be obtained as a special case of the St\"ackel lift.
+In the interesting work \cite{BSPLA2011}, integrable systems with momentum-dependent separation relations have been studied on a manifold with fixed dimension $n$.
+Our work in a sense parallels this research by defining geometric lifts that systematically generate higher-dimensional systems with momentum-dependent Stäckel matrices, naturally connecting to Haantjes geometry and physical applications including gravitational waves and magnetic systems.
+In fact, our goal is to show that the St\"ackel lift represents a flexible tool that can be used to generate several typologies of geometric lifts.
+In Theorem \ref{theo:1}, we will prove that, under mild hypotheses, the Eisenhart lift can be regarded as an instance of the St\"ackel lift.

 As a second objective of this article, we shall clarify the relation among Eisenhart and St\"ackel lifts and Haantjes geometry.